• Skip to primary navigation

 Offer a specialty endorsement

-View a list of endorsements and specialty endorsements.
+View a list of specialty endorsements and essential learnings.

 Proposal guidance

 Proposal language should be specific, supported by evidence, and related to a projected outcome, strategy, action, or system.
-The strongest proposals make clear connections between identified need; how the endorsement design directly responds to that need; and how program leaders, faculty, and staff’s specific actions bring that design to life.
+The strongest proposals make clear connections between an identified need, how the endorsement responds to that need, and how programs will bring their proposal to life.

-• Before starting the process, familiarize yourself with the relevant endorsement competencies.
-These competencies outline the relevant subject matter for teacher candidates seeking that endorsement.
+• Before starting the process, familiarize yourself with the relevant endorsement competencies and specialty endorsement essential learnings.
+These outline the relevant subject matter for teacher candidates seeking that endorsement.

 • Proposals are formal documents; review and check all materials for completion prior to submitting.